 Fairs, including 1867, 1876, 1889, 1893, 1904, and 1939.

 Although the itinerant glassworker lifestyle has mostly died out,

-Read posts from Behind the Glass about itinerant glassworker materials in the collection of the Corning Museum of Glass:
+Read posts from the Behind the Glass blog about itinerant glassworker materials in the collection of the Corning Museum of Glass:

 The terminology used to describe itinerant glassworkers varies.
 Some of the terms you may run across include: